ceph/ceph/doc/rados/operations/placement-groups.rst

 Get Statistics for Stuck PGs
 ============================

-To get the statistics for all placement groups stuck in a specified state, execute the following:
+To see the statistics for all PGs that are stuck in a specified state, run a command of the following form:

 .. prompt:: bash #

    ceph pg dump_stuck inactive|unclean|stale|undersized|degraded [--format <format>] [-t|--threshold <seconds>]

-**Inactive** Placement groups cannot process reads or writes because they are waiting for an OSD with the most up-to-date data to come up and in.
+- **Inactive** PGs cannot process reads or writes because they are waiting for enough OSDs with the most up-to-date data to come ``up`` and ``in``.

-**Unclean** Placement groups contain objects that are not replicated the desired number of times.
-They should be recovering.
+- **Undersized** PGs contain objects that have not been replicated the desired number of times.
+Under normal conditions, it can be assumed that these PGs are recovering.

-**Stale** Placement groups are in an unknown state - the OSDs that host them have not reported to the monitor cluster in a while (configured by ``mon_osd_report_timeout``).
+- **Stale** PGs are in an unknown state -- the OSDs that host them have not reported to the monitor cluster for a certain period of time (determined by ``mon_osd_report_timeout``).

 Valid formats are ``plain`` (default) and ``json``.
-The threshold defines the minimum number of seconds the placement group is stuck before including it in the returned statistics (default 300 seconds).
+The threshold defines the minimum number of seconds the PG is stuck before it is included in the returned statistics (default: 300).

 Get a PG Map
 ============

-To get the placement group map for a particular placement group, execute the following:
+To get the PG map for a particular PG, run a command of the following form:

 .. prompt:: bash #